cyberbotics/webots-doc/guide/tutorial-6-4-wheels-robot.md

 axis (axis) are defined by the optional HingeJointParameters child of the HingeJoint node.

-%figure "Representation of a Hinge joint"
+%figure "Representation of a hinge joint"

 ![hinge_joint.png](images/hinge_joint.png)